 Whatever the thing is that you wanted to do this year, stop messing around and start doing it.

-In other words, stop messing around.
-You’re wasting your precious time and energy, driving yourself crazy, and making yourself feel guilty.
+Because when you’re messing around, you’re wasting your precious time and energy, driving yourself crazy, and making yourself feel guilty.
 It’s nuts – and I’m talking to myself here, because I’m doing it too.

 So make the commitment right now that you’re going to stop messing around and start doing the thing that you really want to do this year.